|

 Inside the Classic Room on the sleeper train

-Finally the review!
-Here is my honest review of riding the Caledonian Sleeper in a Classic Room.
+Here is my honest review of riding the Caledonian Sleeper in a Classic Room, including what I loved, what I didn’t and who I think it’s actually for.

 I was so excited to book the Caledonian Sleeper up to Fort William for my trip to the Scottish Highlands.
 I had never ridden on any form of sleeper transport, so it was a first for me in many ways.